thelgevold/angular-bazel-example/README.md

 The dev server currently doesn't rebundle and refresh, but this will be added later.

-To run the app just run npm install && npm run start
+To run the app run:

+bazel run @yarn//:yarn

+npm run start

+The application will build and launch the site using lite-server.

+*Note: I had to disable git integration in Visual Studio Code since it caused the ibazel process to continoulsy rebuild.